 The 10km race starts at 9am on April 22nd from Estació de França.
 If you would like to participate you can sign up for the race until April 15th or until all spaces have been taken.
 This year they estimate about 15,000 runners together with the firefighters in their work uniforms.
 A great opportunity for unusual photographs.

 There is a saying here that says “en Abril, aguas mil” with literally means, “in April a thousand showers”.
 You could be unlucky but, generally, it doesn’t really rain that much in Barcelona, even in April.
 Temperatures range between 16ºC and 21ºC (61ºF to 70ºF) so it is quite temperate all day around.
 Count with warm enough weather during the day and a light jacket at night but don’t forget to pack a raincoat in case the old saying is still valid.

 Accommodation and queues

 Although not as busy as the following months, visiting Barcelona in April is not as cheap as it is in winter.
 That means that hotels will probably stop offering those fantastic deals and the luxury of going to the main attractions with no queues is not an option anymore.
 However, don’t forget that you can avoid those lines in all monuments and museums by purchasing the tickets online beforehand.
-My advice is to always use the official websites for each site in order to avoid those annoying extra commissions.

 I hope this was helpful to organise your time in Barcelona in April.
 If you are also here a bit earlier or later, don’t forget to check the posts with recommendations for things to do in March and things to do in May.
 And remember that on April 1st we change to our summer timetable for the daily Free Tours and the afternoon ones will start a bit later.
 Have a great Sant Jordi!